C-13. Programs Involving Children

-- Add the program to the Programs Involving Children online dashboard as soon as the facility reservations are confirmed.
+- If applicable, add the program to the Programs Involving Children online dashboard as soon as the facility reservations are confirmed.

-- Check each name on the list from step 3 above against the National Sex Offender Registry and record the search results in the PIC Planning Worksheet.
+- If the program is a discrete/occasional event, check each name on the list from step 3 above against the National Sex Offender Registry and record the search results in the PIC Planning Worksheet.